 #7 Launch your app on the app store

 Once your marketing campaign is sorted, you’re on the home run.
 The hard work has all been done, but you’re likely fretting about the final hurdle: the launch.
-We’re not going to pretend like this isn’t the most nerve-wracking part of creating your own app, because it is, especially if you’re going it alone and don’t have the support of a wider team to get you over the line.
+We’re not going to pretend like this isn’t the most nerve-wracking part of creating your own app, because it is.
+Especially if you’re going it alone and don’t have the support of a wider team to get you over the line.

 This is where we come in.
-Our customer service associates are on hand to help you and advise you with any queries or questions you might have leading up to this point, so don’t feel like you’re all on your own.
+Our customer service team are on hand to help you and advise you with any queries or questions you might have leading up to this point, so don’t feel like you’re all on your own.
 We’ve launched countless apps for big and small businesses alike, and if there’s one thing they all have in common, it’s the mixed bag of emotions come launch day.

 If you have any questions at all, simply get in touch with our team and we’ll be there with you every step of the way.
 We’ll do our best to help you breathe – after all, if you’ve got to this stage, you should be celebrating rather than biting your nails!
 It’s a joyous day and we want you to be proud of what you’ve achieved by creating your own app.